How To Manage Your Videographer (Without Video Experience)

 Does this come off as cheesy or forced?

-Nick Daniels’ performance in the video about how to care for leather furniture does not appear to me as cheesy or forced.
+Nick’s performance not appear to me as cheesy or forced.
 His posture is relaxed and it feels like he’s in control of what he’s saying.
 And while he’s not reading directly from a script, the video feels succinct and the speech has a clear point.

 Using props could come off as cheesy, but in this video, the props help demonstrate expertise and feel appropriate.
-They assist the performance rather than distracting from it.
+They assist the performance rather than distract from it.

 Are you addressing a real concern?